markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 5) Title: Adding animation

-The Git Issues page should now look like this:
+When you're done creating these, the Git Issues page should look like this:

 ![Git Issues](./assets/lesson-1/830-git-issues.png)

-Let's continue progressing through our project requirements and revisit our old friend HTML to add some markup in our next step.
-We will now transform this issue into a feature branch.
-Normally we would assign each of these features to different team members so we can work in parallel, but in our case we will work through each of these issues ourselves to get better practice in CSS and Git workflow.
+Let's keep progressing through our project requirements.
+Typically, we'd assign each feature to a different team member so we can all work in parallel, but in our case we'll work through each issue ourselves to get better practice in CSS and Git workflow.

 ## Git Workflow for a New Feature

-In the following steps, we will create a feature branch, complete the work, then add our work to the remote `develop` branch.
+In the following steps, we'll create a feature branch for our first issue (adding HTML to the hero section), complete the work, and then add our work to the remote `develop` branch.

 Here's a quick overview of the steps in this Git workflow process (all are done at the command prompt):

 1) Create a feature branch from the `develop` branch.
-2) Add HTML for a contact form.
+2) Add HTML for the contact form.
 3) Git add, commit, and push to the remote feature branch.
 4) Checkout back to `develop`.
 5) Locally merge the feature branch into the `develop` branch.
 6) Pull the remote `devlop` branch into the local `develop` branch to check for updates.
 7) Push the `develop` branch into the remote `develop` branch.

-Don't worry if all this seems like a lot of steps.
+Don't worry if this seems like a lot of steps.
 We'll go over every step in detail.
 Let's begin!

 > **Video:** [Create feature branch and merge Gif - JIRA FSFO-115](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197/backlog?selectedIssue=FSFO-115)

 ### Set Up the Feature Development Environment

-Our first step is to create a new feature development environment from a stable copy of the current codebase, the `develop` branch, so we can work in isolation.
-Let's create our first feature branch from the first Git issue.
+Our first step is to create a new feature development environment from a stable copy of the `develop` branch so we can work in isolation.

-According to our Git workflow, our first step when creating a feature branch will be to `checkout` into the `develop` branch.
+If you recall from our Git workflow introduction, the first step when creating a feature branch is to `checkout` into the `develop` branch.
 Then we'll create our new feature branch and set it as the active branch.
-We can accomplish these two Git operations by using the following command in the terminal:
+We can accomplish these two Git operations by using the following command:

 ```
 git checkout -b feature/hero-text
 ```

-Please take notice that this made an exact copy of the `develop` branch, including the newly created `README.md` file.
-As soon as we start to work and commit in the feature branch, these versions will begin to diverge.
+Please note that this made an exact copy of the `develop` branch, including the newly created `README.md` file.
+As soon as we start to work and commit in the feature branch, these branches will begin to diverge.

+Now confirm that your branch was created.
+Type `git branch` and you'll see the following:

 ![Git Feature Branch](assets/lesson-1/910-integrated-terminal-vs-code.png)

-Notice how the `git branch` was used to verify the active branch.
+Notice how `git branch` was also used to verify the active branch.

 > **Checkpoint:** [Know Git?-JIRA 118](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197/backlog?selectedIssue=FSFO-118)

 ### Update the Hero Section

-Let's take a quick look at the Git Issue and the mock-up from the design team to see what content we need to add for the hero text block.
+Let's take a quick look at the Git Issue and the mock-up from the design team to see what we need to add to the hero text block.

 Here's the mock-up: